-Further information can be found in Alternative Provision Statutory Guidance - January 2013.
+Further information can be found in Alternative Provision Statutory Guidance - January 2013 and the BDAT Alternative Provision Statement.

-7.11 Use of School Sites for Out-of-Hours Activities
+8.11 Use of School Sites for Out-of-Hours Activities

 When out-of-school hours activities are provided and managed by our schools, all relevant policies and procedures, including this Safeguarding and Child Protection Policy, will apply.